-Merging the insights of the first two guidelines can better formulate and prioritize the lines of defense with the following two principles:
+Combining the insights of the first two guidelines, we can better formulate and prioritize the lines of defence with the following two principles:

-Verifying all communications entering the production floor from non-production networks
+Verify all communications entering the production floor from non-production networks

-Continuously monitoring inter-production floor traffic for anomalies
+Continuously monitor inter-production floor traffic for anomalies

-The first principle is straight forward, since the attack is more likely to start from the non-production networks, the initial planning and configuration should be put into enforcement rules between these two zones including communication from the DMZ
+The first principle is straight forward: since the attack is more likely to start from the non-production networks, the initial planning and configuration should be put into enforcement rules between these two zones, including communication from the DMZ

-The second principle realizes that the potential damage to the plant of blocking a legitimate traffic could be as high as allowing malicious traffic, therefore a more safety-oriented approach is advisable.
+The second principle recognizes that the potential damage to the plant of blocking legitimate traffic could be as high as the damage from allowing malicious traffic, and therefore a more safety-oriented approach is advisable.
 Such an approach dictates putting safety consideration first.

-The monitoring is not excluded to the IT-OT traffic, complete visibility should merge network traffic flowing from, to and between production level assets.
-Pick an event and alert tool that is customized to production floor particularities.
-It will lower false positive and would reduce local and global security team investigating alerts.
+The monitoring should not be restricted to IT-OT traffic.
+Complete visibility should merge network traffic flowing from, to, and between production level assets.
+Pick an Event and Alert tool that is customized to production floor specifics.
+It will lower false positives, and reduce the effort of local and global security teams to investigate alerts.

 How to Design effective and efficient implantation

 Having too many information security controls can become unmanageable.
-When the organization overextend the security team’s abilities by deploying too many security tools, an opposite effect is achieved by overwhelming the team with too much information to handle decreasing the likelihood of detecting of an incident.
+When the organization overextends the security team’s abilities by deploying too many security tools, the opposite effect occurs, by overwhelming the team with too much information to handle, decreasing the likelihood of detecting of a real incident.

-Each plant has an optimal equilibrium between security and manageability and our recommendation is aiming for that point of balance.
+Each plant has an optimal balance between security and manageability, and our recommendation is to aim for that point.

-Designing for a minimum amount of security gateways deployment will paradoxically elevate security.
-Focusing the security team’s efforts and resources into a small number of gateways enables maximizations of tuning and problems resolving.
-Consolidation is a key guideline when designing optimal deployment.
+Designing for a minimum number of security gateways will, paradoxically, increase security by focusing the security team’s efforts and resources on a smaller number of gateways.
+Consolidation is a key guideline when designing an optimal deployment.

-The Design of an efficient network security strategy must take into account the challenges of a potential attacker and use it to its advantage.
+The design of an efficient network security strategy must take into account the challenges of a potential attacker, and use it to its advantage.

-Executing an attack on the production floor’s network is not a straight forward operation, knowledge of the specific assets and processes must be gained before delivering the malware.
-Stopping the attack in its reconnaissance or lateral movements phase has a very high probability of succeeding by detecting unusual network traffic or asset manipulation and responding swiftly according to IR methodologies.
+Executing an attack on the production floor network is not a straight forward operation, and knowledge of the specific assets and processes must be obtained before delivering the malware.
+Stopping the attack in its reconnaissance or lateral movements phase has a very high chance of succeeding, by detecting unusual network traffic or asset manipulation and responding swiftly according to IR methodologies.

-Prediction of the enemy operations and its limitation leads to a maximum efficiency of the plant’s cyber security resources by mitigating the highest prioritized risks.
+Prediction of the enemy operations and limiting it leads to maximum efficiency of the cyber security resources of the plant, by mitigating the highest prioritized risks.

-When addressing the most crucial risk observed in the previous section, the first mandatory requirement advocates strong segmentation between hall networks and the rest of the plant’s networks.
+Reviewing most critical risks observed in the previous section, we conclude that the first mandatory requirement is strong segmentation between the hall networks and the other networks in the plant.
 Thorough knowledge of communication (protocol and port) must be acquired and properly configured.
-Traffic should be encrypted (at least in the non-hall networks) as a protection against fraud and impersonation and validated by the firewall.
+Traffic should be encrypted (at least in the non-hall networks) as a protection against fraud and impersonation, and validated by the firewall.
 Strong authentication is also advisable as a countermeasure against the two types of attacks mentioned.

-The second principal suggests an initial implementation of traffic monitoring mode starting inside the production level networks.
-As mentioned earlier, blocking anomalous yet legitimate traffic within the shop floor could have dire consequences as much as allowing non-legitimate traffic.
-The right process is building confidence and trust with the gateway’s rules in detection mode and later switching to prevention policy only after a achieving an acceptable maturity for the gateway operation and traffic policy.
+The second principal suggests as an initial implementation, using traffic monitoring mode, starting inside the production level networks.
+As mentioned above, blocking anomalous yet legitimate traffic within the shop floor could have unintended consequences as severe as allowing non-legitimate traffic.
+The right process is to build confidence and trust with the gateway rules in detection mode, and switch to prevention policy only after reaching an acceptable maturity in gateway operation and traffic policy.

-The advantages of detection architecture are:
+The advantages of the detection architecture are:

-1. No interference with legitimate traffic of any kind
+1.it doesn’t interfere with legitimate traffic of any kind